berkeley-scf/tutorial-databases/db-management.md

 will generally cache files/data in memory when it reads from disk.
 Then if that information is still in memory the next time it is needed, it will be much faster to access it the second time around.
-While the cached information is using memory, that same memory is immediately available to other processes, so the memory is available even though it is in use.
+While the cached information is using memory, that same physical memory is immediately available to other processes, so the memory is available even though it is in use.

 We can see this via `free -h` (the -h is for ‘human-readable’, i.e. show in GB (G)).